bloch-labs/bloch/CONTRIBUTING.md

    - Normal work → base `develop`
    - Release hardening fixes → base `release-vX.Y.Z`
 4. Fill in the PR template and ensure it references the issue the PR closes.
+5. Merge via **squash-and-merge** so a single Conventional Commit summarises the change for release automation.

 ### Automated checks on every PR
 - **PR Quality (`.github/workflows/pr-checks.yaml`)**